 Dialysis patients need to take high protein intake (1.2 to 1.4 gm per kg per day).

-Can take non vegetarian food, pulses, soya food items, protein supplements and other high protein content items.
+Can take non vegetarian food, pulses, beans, dairy products, soya food items, protein supplements and other high protein content items.

-Fluid intake per day is generally 1 liter per day.
+Fluid intake per day is generally less than 1 liter per day.

 It mainly depends on how much urine output and weight gain between two sessions of dialysis.